LaureBrosseau/battlecard-generator/prompt.md

-# Foreword
+# What you'll find here

-In this file, you'll find 2 prompts.
-One to generate the content of the battlecard and the other to create a HTML file you can easily import in Canva or Notion.
+In this file, you'll find **2 prompts**.
+The 1st one **generates the content of the battlecard** and the other **creates a HTML file** you can easily import in Canva or Notion.

+## How to proceed

-I advise you to check first the content of the battlecard, fix inaccuracies if any, add/remove content needed, before generating the HTML file.
+Use the first prompt, then check thoroughly the content generated.
+Fix inaccuracies if any and add/remove sections before generating the HTML file with the second prompt.

-# Prompt 1: Generate the battlecard content
+## Prompt 1: Generate the battlecard content

 This is the prompt you can use to generate the content of the battlecard.